Non-Hermitian Dirac cones with valley-dependent lifetimes

 Next, we turn to look at the boundary physics originating from the non-Hermitian Dirac cones in the bulk.
 It is known that an interface between two domains with opposite Dirac masses can support gapless valley kink states protected by the valley Chern numbers~\cite{lu2017, xue2021, liu2021}.
 As Eq.~\eqref{Dirac} only differs from a conventional Dirac Hamiltonian by a uniform imaginary part, our model should preserve the non-trivial valley Chern numbers (see Supplementary Information for more details) and enjoy the same boundary topology.
 Our numerical calculation on a circuit lattice with a zigzag interface indeed finds such valley kink states, but with additional valley-dependent imaginary eigenfrequencies (Fig.~\ref{fig4}a), which also agrees well with the tight-binding results as shown in Supplementary Information.

 When a source is attached to the left side, the kink state is excited and propagates along the interface (Fig.~\ref{fig4}b, upper panel).
 However, when the source is relocated to the right end, the field is localized around the excitation without any propagation signature (Fig.~\ref{fig4}b, lower panel).
 The corresponding Fourier spectra for these two cases are given in Fig.~\ref{fig4}c and ~\ref{fig4}d, showing that the right-moving states are successfully excited while the left-moving ones are not due to their significant decay.
 This unidirectional propagation behavior is uniquely caused by the non-Hermiticity and is essentially different from the conventional propagation of chiral edge states induced by a nonzero Chern number.
-From the non-Hermitian topology point of view, this interface mimics the classic Hatano-Nelson model with a nontrivial point-gap topology~\cite{hatano1996} (see Supplementary Information for more discussions).
+Besides, our non-Hermitian valley kink states are also distinct from those with on-site gain/loss that do not feature valley-dependent lifetime and thus cannot exhibit unidirectional propagation~\cite{wang2018}.
+From the non-Hermitian topology point of view, this interface mimics the classic Hatano-Nelson model with a non-trivial point-gap topology~\cite{hatano1996} (see Supplementary Information for more discussions).